lb3361/gigatron-lcc/src/gigatron.md

 # * Templates might be split in sections with |.
 Writing $0 to $9
 #   only prints the first section of the specified kid template.
 #   The other sections can be accessed with syntax $[0b] where '0'
 #   is the kid number and 'b' is a letter indicating
 #   which section to process.
 # * Templates can contain complex constructs %{...} which are
 #   processed by function emit3.
 For instance %{mul..} is used
 #   to inline multiplications by small constants.
 # * Conditional constructs %{?x==...:yyy:nnn} and %{?x=~...:yyy:nnn}
 #   where x is 0..9 or a..c processes yyy if %x is equal to ...
 #   and otherwise processes no. Comparison with == are always literal.
 #   When the right hand side of a comparison with =~ is an accumulator,
 #   the yes branch is also processed if the accumulator is known
 #   to be equal to register or constant %x.
-# * Clobbering annotations %{!...} inform the optimizer about clobbered
-#   registers.
-Inside the braces, letter A, L, and F indicate that vAC, LAC,
-#   and FAC are affected.
-Letters 4 and 5 are like A but apply only
-#   for cpu versions less than 4 or 5.
-Note that L implies F and A,
-#   and F implies L and A.
-# * Clobbering information is also deduced from the nonterminal
+# * Clobbering information is deduced from the nonterminal
 #   identity.
 For instance rules for nonterminal ac are assumed to
 #   clobber vAC.
 When this is the case, annotations ${=x} where x is
 #   %0..9 %a--b, or an accumulator, can be used to indicate the value
 #   taken by the clobbered register.
 This used to statically track
 #   which registers are equal to which accumulator, informing
 #   conditional constructs with =~.
+# * Clobbering annotations %{!...} documents additional clobbered
+#   registers beyond those implied by the nonterminal.
+#   Inside the braces, letter A, L, and F indicate that vAC, LAC,
+#   and FAC are affected.
+Letters 4 and 5 are like A but apply only
+#   for cpu versions less than 4 or 5.
+Note that L implies F and A,
+#   and F implies L and A.

 # -- common rules